AtlasCUMC/H1b-counting-tool-H1bTool-/README.md

 python H1bTools.v3.py -I H-1B_Disclosure_Data_FY17.csv -N 1 (for example top 1) OR 5 (for example top 5) 50 (for example top 50) etc

+We used default columns for CASE_STATUS, SOC_CODE and WORKSITE_STATE in input file such as CASE_STATUS on column 2, SOC_CODE 24 and WORKSITE_STATE 50, however if it is different than that, we can specfiy in commanline by using the following command:

+python H1bTools.v3.py -I H-1B_Disclosure_Data_FY17.csv -N 1 (for example top 1) OR 5 (for example top 5) 50 (for example top 50) etc Cstatus_index